 There are a lot of in-vogue ways to help protect the environment, but you probably didn't realize that implementing virtual desktops is one of them.

 Using less of anything means saving cash too -- so reducing your organization's carbon footprint with virtual desktops can be both economically and ecologically sound.
+Virtual desktop infrastructure (VDI) can lend a hand by reducing power consumption, hardware and maintenance energy.

 Why physical desktops are inefficient